 Theatre lovers get to enjoy the sights of Parma’s two prominent playhouses – Teatro Regio di Parma and Teatro Farnese.

-The Teatro Regio is a neoclassical opera house that might appear plain on the outside but its splendid interior is worth mentioning.
-It was originally built in 1829 and called the Ducal Theater and renamed to the Teatro Reale before the final change to its current name.
+The Teatro Regio is a neoclassical opera house that might appear plain on the outside, but its splendid interior is worth mentioning.
+It was originally built in 1829, called the Ducal Theater, and renamed the Teatro Reale before the final change to its current name.

 The foyer was built with four pairs of marble columns and a marble floor.
-The 1400-seated auditorium was built with granite columns forming an arcade that supports five imperial-style windows and decorations.
+The 1400-seated auditorium was constructed with granite columns forming an arcade that supports five imperial-style windows and decorations.

 3. Check out the Palazzo della Pilotta

-On the banks of the River Torrente Parma and about a five minutes’ walk from the Piazza Garibaldi, you can find the Pilotta Palace.
-What was once the home of the Farnese family, and this too was badly damaged in World War II, is now a ducal palace and a courtyard.
+On the banks of the River Torrente Parma and about a five minutes walk from the Piazza Garibaldi, you can find the Palazzo della Pilotta.
+What was once the Farnese family's home, which was badly damaged in World War II, is now a ducal palace and a courtyard.

-Since it’s been rebuilt, the old building holds the Archeological Museum, a library, the Parma National Gallery, and the Farnese Theatre (which you learned more about above).
+Since the Palazzo della Pilotta has been rebuilt, the old building holds the Archeological Museum, a library, the Parma National Gallery, and the Farnese Theatre (which you learned more about above).

-When entering the palace grounds, you walk past statues along a brick walkway that used to connect the Viscontea Fortress to numerous other houses that the family occupied.
-The huge courtyard was once a ball court but now you get to appreciate stunning facades and plain stone buildings.
+When entering the Palazzo della Pilotta grounds, you walk past statues along a brick walkway that used to connect the Viscontea Fortress to numerous other houses that the family occupied.
+The huge courtyard was once a ball court, but now you can appreciate stunning facades and plain stone buildings.

 The National Archeological Museum